Thymaya Payne: Film career

-In 2008 he began a four-year journey to direct and produce an in-depth documentary about Somali piracy and its root causes called Stolen Seas.
-The film premiered at the Locarno Film Festival and was awarded the Boccolino' D'oro.
-Later, at the Palm Springs Film Festival, Stolen Seas won the John Schlesinger award for best documentary.
-"A dangerous 90-minute immersion in a world where lawlessness applies to all sides," said Variety.
-The New York Times called the Stolen Seas "magnificent".
-Stolen Seas was theatrically released in early 2013.
+In 2013 he released the documentary, Stolen Seas.

 In 2015, Thymaya co-wrote and produced the independent film Live Cargo directed by Logan Sandler, starring Lakeith Stanfield and Dree Hemingway.
 Live Cargo premiered in competition at the 2016 Tribeca Film Festival and international at the Warsaw Film Festival among others and had its theatrical debut in spring 2017.

 He was also an associate producer on several independent films including Justin Kelly's, King Cobra (2016) starring James Franco and Christian Slater.
 Thymaya also co-wrote a short film called Across Our Lands, directed by Fiona Godivier, which premiered at the Cannes Film Festival in 2017.